chiasm-project/chiasm/README.md

 ## Contributing

-Any contributions or involvement is welcome.
+Any contributions or involvement is warmly welcome.
 Please give this repository a star if you think it's cool.
 If you're looking for ways to contribute, take a look at the [issues](https://github.com/chiasm-project/chiasm/issues) to see if there are any you'd like to take on.
+If you have made something with Chiasm, please add it to the list of examples and submit a pull request.
 Also feel free to submit new issues for feature requests and bugs.
 For feedback and discussion in general, please post to the [Chiasm Google Group](https://groups.google.com/forum/?hl=en&fromgroups#!forum/chiasm-project).